What was HASSEG?

 The Expert Group has an international executive committee that provides leadership to the group and reports to SCAR.
 The Expert Group is currently co-chaired by Daniela Liggett and Elizabeth Leane.

-HASSEG organizes sessions, panels and other events at the biennial SCAR Open Science conferences.
+In 2018, HASSEG and the History Expert Group became the Standing Committee on the Humanities and Social Sciences (SC-HASS).
+SC-HASS organizes sessions, panels and other events at the biennial SCAR Open Science conferences.

-Researchers with an interest in the Antarctic humanities and social sciences topics are welcome to become members of the Humanities and Social Sciences Expert Group (HASSEG) and are invited to share their ideas of suitable research projects.
+Researchers with an interest in the Antarctic humanities and social sciences topics are welcome to become members of the Standing Committee on the Humanities and Social Sciences and are invited to share their ideas of suitable research projects.
 A website for interested researchers, which includes a membership directory, can be accessed at:

 Terms of Reference

-The overall aims of the HASSEG Executive Committee include:
+The overall aims of the Standing Committee on the Humanities and Social Sciences include:

 To facilitate exchange between researchers in the humanities and social sciences interested in the Antarctic region and build a community of Antarctic humanities scholars and social scientists;